 - Horizontal or vertical stripes, which naturally make the room appear taller or wider.

-- A dramatic tile or stone floor that stands out from the rest of your flooring.
+- A dramatic floor tile or stone floor that stands out from the rest of your flooring.

 - An eye-catching wallpaper design or a custom stencil that fills the space.

 The best part is, less square-footage means there may be more wiggle room in your bathroom renovation budget to splurge on things like custom flooring or paint jobs.
-Try these ideas:
+Try these interior design ideas:

 Maximize organization & storage space